ayushmaan100/SmartHarvest/README.md

 5.Run the frontend server: cd frontend && npm run dev

-6.Open your web browser and navigate to http://localhost:5173 to access the Farm AI application.
+6.Open your web browser and navigate to http://localhost:5173 to access the SmartHarvest application.